Quickstart Guides: Arduino IDE 2

 Step 2: Install the debug-enabled MiniCore

-Since the stock Arduino AVR Boards core does not support debugging, we need to shop elsewhere.
+Since the stock Arduino AVR Boards package does not support debugging, we need to shop elsewhere.
 For this reason, you need to add a new boards manager URL in the Preferences dialog so that MiniCore can be installed:

 https://mcudude.github.io/MiniCore/package_MCUdude_MiniCore_index.json